mattpopovich/mattpopovich.com/_posts/2026-03-17-iphones-built-in-auto-clicker-full-guide.md

 # Can also use `authors: [<author1_id>, <author2_id>]` for multiple entries
 date: 2026-03-17 21:52:18 -0600
 categories: [Blog, TODO]    # <=2 values here: top category and sub category
-tags: [todo]                # TAG names should always be lowercase
+tags: [apple, how to, tech, tutorial, youtube, ios, iphone, ipad]                # TAG names should always be lowercase
 layout: post                # post is the default, we will set it to be explicit
 pin: false
 toc: true                   # Table of contents